d-xo/builder/README.md

 **User Defined Commands**

 Users can define command aliases in the .builder.json.
-These commands can be accessed via `builder run commandName`.
+These commands can be accessed via `builder cmd <ALIAS_NAME>`.

-The following aliases can be accessed without the `run` keyword:
+The following aliases are special and can be accessed without the `cmd` keyword:

 - `builder build`
 - `builder verify`